kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3633: Introduce MatchLabelKeys to PodAffinity and PodAntiAffinity
+# KEP-3633: Introduce MatchLabelSelectors to PodAffinity and PodAntiAffinity

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good